cbw29512/ultratest/README.md

 # ultratest

-App can be reached at:
+App web address:
 https://ultranautstest.netlify.app/

 Each iteration can be accessed through Github:
 Clone main branch:
 https://github.com/cbw29512/ultratest.git

-Each interaction are saved on the main GitHub branch under these branches: iteration1 iteration2 iteration3
+Each interaction is saved on the main GitHub branch under these branches: iteration1 iteration2 iteration3